xyzzy/smile/README.md

 ******n*r*vxz
 ```

-The top row holds the even ascii values, the bottom row holds the uneven.
+The top row holds the odd ascii values, the bottom row holds the even.
 If each column is able to hold a single character, it would be an ideal situation.
 If the bottom row were to rotate they might "sync" making conversion a linear function.